Victoria FallsAirport · ZimbabweMunga Plains18°05′S · 24°28′EChobe National Park11,700 km²NAMIBIAZAMBIAZIMBABWEBOTSWANA

 Plains to the horizon.

-Our nearest village is Kavimba, a few kilometres away.
-The camp sits on Basubiya tribal land, and most of our staff live within walking distance.
+Our nearest village is Kavimba, just a few kilometers away.
+The camp sits on Basubiya tribal land.
+For many of our staff, this landscape is not only where they work, but where they call home.

 A leopard in Chobe National Park